-- (1) All points earned in SSCC monthly competitions for the Advanced level and 1/2 of all points earned in the Novice level of the same category plus . . . - (2) All points earned as an SSCC entrant in Board-approved inter-club competitions in equivalent categories, any level. - 4.
-In the event of a tie for a Photographer of the Year, the winners are determined as follows:
+All points earned at the Advanced level and one half of all points earned in the novice level of the same category in that club year, plus all points earned in Board-approved inter-club competitions in equivalent categories, any level.
+Such a member may be considered only for an advanced photographer of the year award.

+4. In the event of a tie for a Photographer of the Year, the winners are determined as follows: